|

 Like an idiot, I smugly thought I would show them!

-But boy did I change my
+Wrong.
+Boy, did I change my

-tune the instant the game started!!
+attitude the instant the game started!!

 I had

-than a speeding bullet!
 I had no idea how fast these men were

 until I was right there beside them.
 Now I panicked.

-I am not exaggerating in the slightest when I say I have never been so afraid
+I am not exaggerating in the slightest when I say

 of getting hurt in my life!

-with these guys.
+with these guys?
 What was I thinking?
+These guys were like

-Too late for apologies to the Universe.
 I was stuck in a

 all your confidence.
-You scream
+In panic, you scream

 at the top of your lungs, "Get me the hell out of here!!!"

-I knew they didn't intend to hurt me, but I was scared to death I couldn't get out of their way fast enough!!
+path.
+I knew they didn't intend to hurt me, but I was scared to death I could

 |